-- Those that offer best-of-breed EAM as a stand-alone component application (Oracle Utilities) - Those that offer EAM as part of a suite, but that are not designed to be used in conjunction with a different application suite (Oracle E-Business Suite and SAP) - Those that can be delivered either as a component or as a suite (IFS)
+- Those that offer EAM as a stand-alone component application (Oracle Utilities and Invensys Avantis) - Those that offer EAM as part of a suite, but that are not designed to be used in conjunction with a different application suite (Oracle E-Business Suite, Oracle JD Edwards and SAP) - Those that can be delivered as a component or as a suite (IFS)

-Clients need to pay particular attention to the choice of Oracle EAM applications.
+Clients need to consider the choice of Oracle EAM applications.
 Because of its growth through acquisition, Oracle has six distinctly different offerings covering EAM.
-The products targeted and sold to distribution companies are assessed here: Oracle E-Business Suite eAM and Oracle Utilities, which started life as Synergen, was acquired by SPL WorldGroup and then came to Oracle.
-Oracle has other EAM solutions not considered here for distribution (Oracle PeopleSoft Enterprise [sometimes referred to as "Enterprise"], which is a module released by PeopleSoft after its acquisition; Oracle Complex MRO [cMRO - for aerospace], EnterpriseOne [the old JD Edwards One World product], and the old JD Edwards World product).
-These products are not considered in this report due to a lack of distribution-focused functionality.
+The products targeted and successfully sold to distribution companies are assessed here: Oracle E-Business Suite eAM, Oracle JD Edwards EnterpriseOne and Oracle Utilities, which started life as Synergen, was acquired by SPL WorldGroup and then came to Oracle.
+Oracle has other EAM solutions not considered here for distribution (Oracle PeopleSoft Enterprise [sometimes referred to as "Enterprise"], which is a module released by PeopleSoft after its acquisition; Oracle Complex MRO [cMRO - for aerospace]; and the old JD Edwards World product).
+These products are not considered in this Magic Quadrant due to a lack of distribution-focused activity.

-In the case of suites, the limitation of being usable (for all practical purposes) only within the larger ERP suite, along with the client cost associated with that strategy, lessens demand and impacts both execution and vision.
-We have found that two-thirds of implementations are of a component solution, and for the suite vendors, no more than one-third of their own client base uses the "standard" EAM module.
-So for most clients, it is an important buying criterion.
+In the case of suites, the limitation of being usable (for all practical purposes) only within the larger ERP suite, along with the client cost associated with that strategy, lessens demand and impacts execution and vision.
+We have found that two-thirds of implementations are of a component solution, and for the suite vendors, often no more than one-third of their own client base uses the "standard" EAM module.
+So, for most clients, it is an important buying criterion.